View source: R/get.ensembl.annotation.R

 genome.assembly |

-A list of three components:
+A list with three components:

 Abdelrahman Elsayed abdelrahman.elsayed@stjude.org and Stanley Pounds stanley.pounds@stjude.org